chiedo/rails-starter/README.md

 Be sure to add a blank Gemfile.lock if one is not present after running the above.

-Be sure to run rake:db create as well as your migrations
+Be sure to run rake db:create as well as your migrations

 When running rails
 -----------